Inspirateur/PitchAssignment/README.md

   - the cost of an author not having their role on their pitch.
   - the cost of students multi-tasking, which needs to be avoided if possible

-The cost function is parametrized by α and β,
+The cost function is parametrized by α in [0, 1], which we call "flexibility",
-the weight accorded to the wishes of the students and to the requirements.
+a greater α will give less importance to the requirements.

 ### Algorithm
 The goal is to minimize the cost function, with no assumptions on convexity.